pd95/SwiftUI-Sidebar/README.md

     `tag:,selection:` arguments respectively the `isActive:` is mainly used to animate the navigation to a detail view respectively away from the detail view.
 Under some circumstances those bindings are set to `nil` and therefore the selection is mysteriously cleared.
 But we want that the selection persists!
-    Therefore I've introduced `selectedCategory` and `selectedItem` in as storage.
+    Therefore I've introduced `selectedCategory` and `selectedItem` in app storage.
 They are set whenever a tap action happens on the list row.
     I use an artificial `activatedNavigationLink` to trigger/track the navigation state.
 Whenever `activatedNavigationLink` is set to
     `nil` this is ignored and not propagated to the selection variables.
-    This means: I have used regular `Button` views to selection within the list.
-(I used `PlainButtonStyle` which does not have a lot of fancy state animations.)
+    This means: I have used regular `Button` views to handle selection within the list.
+(I used `PlainButtonStyle` which does not have fancy state animations.)

 2. **Highlighting the list selection requires custom list row background drawing.**

     SwiftUI has no modifier to "select" or "highlight" a row within a list.
-You can either modify the row displayed by appending a chevron or you can override the list background by using the `listRowBackground` modifier.
+You can either modify the row displayed by appending a chevron symbol or you can override the list background by using the `listRowBackground` modifier.
     If you choose the later approach you will be sad to learn that you will have to use `Button` views in your list instead of `NavigationLink` views.
 My tests to fully control the background drawn by the `NavigationLink` when a row is selected did never succeed.
     Alternatively it's possible to use a "chevron highlighting approach", to highlight the currently selected row.

 3. **Do not expect all three columns being displayed at the same time on a "small iPad" (10.2" or 11")**

-    If not all three columns are shown, there will always be an ugly "< Back" button in the top left similar to the iPhones.
+    If not all three columns are shown, there will always be the ugly "< Back" button in the top left corner, similar to iPhones.
-    Only a 12.9" iPad Pro held in landscape mode will show the button the show/hide the sidebar.
+    Only a 12.9" iPad Pro held in landscape mode will show the toggle button to show/hide the sidebar.
-    Use `.previewLayout(.fixed(width: 1195, height: 700))` with a width of atleast 1195 points to enable the full regular width.
+    Use `.previewLayout(.fixed(width: 1195, height: 700))` with a width of at least 1195 points to enable the full regular width.

 4. **It is not possible to switch between three column split view and two column split view.**

     If you want three column mode, you will have to provide 3 child views to `NavigationView`.
 Conditionally omitting the third view will not change the layout.
 There will simply be a missing secondary view!
-    Based on the main screens horizontal size class you can create a one child single stack view or a three column layout view.
+    Based on the main screen's horizontal size class you can create a one child single stack view or a three column layout view.